tushyachheda/circular_cylinder/README.md

     - After running the previous command, a directory named VTK is created which has the directories at different intervals of time which further contains a file named internal.vtu which is identified by Paraview.
     - Paraview is launched and internal.vtu is opened and all the data is further extracted from there.
 - Also the Lift & Drag Coefficients are found in *postProcessing/forces/0* directory.

+## Results:
+Force Coefficients and Strouhal Number calculated by this Numerical Simulation agrees with the literature.
+Strouhal Number was calculated with the help of Lift Coefficient (C<sub>l</sub>) v/s Time Data extracted.
+Fast Fourier Transform (FFT) was used to calculate the shedding frequency which helped in calculation of the Strouhal Number.